jfraboni/simple-node-app/README.md

     First Name: Jack
     Last Name: Jones

-Cool, because Objects are dynamic, as a opposed to static, they can be altered at runtime, and in the above example, we're using _dot notation_ or _dot syntax_ to create properties on our person Object.
+Cool, because Objects are dynamic, meaning we can shape them, they can be altered at runtime, and in the above example, we're using _dot notation_ or _dot syntax_ to create properties on our person Object.
 We're really saying, 'On the _person_ variable, add or overwrite a property called _nameFirst_, and assign the String "_Jack_" to it'.
 So, after this point, we can execute `console.log(person.firstName);`, which prints `Jack`.

 ### Properties : Array Syntax